Arlinda Locklear: Honors

 In 1987, Locklear was named the Outstanding Woman of Color by the National Institute for Women of Color, and in 1995 she received North Carolina Equity's Carpathian Award for Speaking Out.

-Locklear has received honorary doctorates from the State University of New York at Oneonta (1990), North Carolina State University (2007), and the College of Charleston (2012).
+Locklear has received honorary doctorates from the State University of New York at Oneonta (1990), North Carolina State University (2007), the College of Charleston (2012), and the University of North Carolina at Pembroke (2013).
 Upon receiving her doctorate from Charleston, Locklear gave the commencement speech to graduating students.

 She is recipient of the Julian T. Pierce award, in recognition of her work as an advocate of equal justice.
 In 2012, Locklear received the Margaret Brent Women Lawyers of Achievement Award from the American Bar Association.
 The Association commented on her expertise in Native American law and the federal recognition of Indian tribes, and called her "an inspiration" to other Native American women lawyers.

 From June 2016 to December 2017, Locklear was among 12 contemporary Native American women leaders who had their stories featured in an exhibition at the Mitchell Museum of the American Indian.